dsaidgovsg/warp-refresh/README.md

 Contains scheduled task to refresh Cloudflare WARP auto-connect timeout.

 Currently **Windows** only, since the `warp-refresh.vbs` is written in VBScript to be run as a Windows Scheduled Task.
-(MacOS users are welcome to try converting the script and packaging it into a similarly form.)
+(MacOS users are welcome to try converting the script and re-purposing it into a similarly runnable package.)

 *If you are a developer on Windows dev machine with Cloudflare WARP installed, and somewhat bothered by occasional interruptions to video calls, or strange TLS cert error without realizing WARP